Have you ever wondered how your address is verified when you order something online, apply for a service, or register for a program?

 • The South African Address Verification Service (SAVS), which offers a web-based service that validates and corrects address data, using the NAD and the SAGS as the reference sources.

-These initiatives and innovations offer new opportunities and benefits for address verification in South Africa, but they also pose new challenges and risks, such as:
+These initiatives and innovations offer new opportunities and benefits for the South African address verification, but they also pose new challenges and risks, such as:

 1. Opportunities and benefits: